Home » Score 120+ Marks in CTET Exam...

 How to Score 120+ Marks in CTET Exam 2025 Paper I?

-Scoring 120+ in the CTET Exam 2025 Paper I is achievable with a well-planned strategy, strong conceptual clarity, and consistent practice.
-Since Paper I is meant for aspiring teachers of Classes I to V, it tests candidates across five core sections, such as Child Development & Pedagogy, Language I, Language II, Mathematics, and Environmental Studies, each carrying 30 marks.
-With the right preparation, even average candidates can cross the 120-mark benchmark confidently.
+Scoring 120+ in CTET 2025 Paper I is achievable with a focused strategy, clear conceptual understanding, and regular practice.
+Designed for candidates aspiring to teach Classes I to V, Paper I evaluates five core sections: Child Development & Pedagogy, Language I, Language II, Mathematics, and Environmental Studies, each carrying 30 marks.
+By planning preparation smartly, prioritizing strengths and weaknesses, and practicing consistently, even average candidates can confidently cross the 120-mark benchmark.

 CTET Exam 2025: Overview

-The Central Teacher Eligibility Test (CTET) is a national-level exam conducted by the Central Board of Secondary Education (CBSE).
-It serves as the gateway for candidates aspiring to teach in government schools.
-CTET 2025 will be conducted in online mode and consists of 150 multiple-choice questions (MCQs).
-There is no negative marking, which gives candidates a fair chance to attempt all questions without the fear of penalty.
+The Central Teacher Eligibility Test (CTET) is a national-level exam conducted by the Central Board of Secondary Education (CBSE), serving as a key gateway for candidates aiming to teach in government schools across India.
+CTET 2025 will be conducted in online mode and comprises 150 multiple-choice questions (MCQs).
+With no negative marking, candidates can attempt all questions confidently without worrying about penalties, making strategic answering and time management crucial for success.

 CTET Exam 2025